MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-document-management.md

 - There is a SharePoint site for the tenant (for example, Contoso.SharePoint.com).
 - The SharePoint site is configured to **Allow this site to appear in search results**.
 - The SharePoint site does not use managed device policies.
-    -  If managed device policies are enabled on the SharePoint instance, the Finance and Operations SharePoint integration will no longer work, meaning users will not be able to download, view, create, etc. documents stored in SharePoint from Finance and Operations.
+    -  If managed device policies are enabled on the SharePoint instance, the Finance and Operations SharePoint integration will no longer work, meaning users will not be able to download, view, or create documents stored in SharePoint from Finance and Operations.
 - The user has access to the folder that the document is stored in.

 If documents stored in SharePoint don't open or don't display in preview, follow these steps to troubleshoot the issue: